wp-plugins/csv-2-post/readme.txt

 == Changelog ==
+= 2.1 =
+* Removed php ini error reporting code which caused the displaying of undefined variable errors on other plugins.

 = 2.0 = NOT YET RELEASED
 * Decreased trial restrictions slightly.
 * Added correct url to tutorials link on New Campaign stages.